simonjwright/analytical-engine/README.md

 [GNU Multiple Precision Arithmetic library][], via the [GMP binding in GNATCOLL][].

-If you have the [FSF GCC 6.1.0 binary for OS X][] a suitable library is provided.
+If you have one of the [FSF GCC binaries for OS X][] (6.1 or later), a suitable library is provided.
 Otherwise, GMP and GNATCOLL are reasonably straightforward to build.

 [Ada2012]: http://www.ada-auth.org/standards/rm12_w_tc1/html/RM-TOC.html